nkscse/3rdC/README.md

-# 3rdC
-this is the readme file of 3rdC repository
+this explains git pull.. purpose is to fetch latest changes made to remote repository